IPPRO: Importance-based Pruning with PRojective Offset for Magnitude-indifferent Structural Pruning: The IPPRO Algorithm

-IPPRO computes the PROscore without updating model parameters.
-Gradients are accumulated across the full dataset, and pruning is applied to the original model using the precomputed scores.
-This design avoids iterative retraining during scoring and improves scalability.
-Further details of the implementation are provided in \cref{sec:implementation}.
+As detailed in \cref{alg:IPPRO}, IPPRO computes PROscore \emph{without updating model parameters}: gradients are accumulated across the dataset, and pruning is applied to the original model using the precomputed scores.
+The choice of target operation $\sigma$ depends on the architecture (e.g., ReLU for CNNs, or an auxiliary identity for transformers).

-To ensure fair comparisons, we follow standardized implementation protocols, including Torchvision-style preprocessing \cite{torchvision2016} and adopt \cite{sui2021chip} fine-tuning settings.
-We avoid augmentation tricks such as mixup to ensure reproducibility and controlled evaluation.
-Full details of the fine-tuning recipe and implementation specifications are provided in \cref{sec:finetune_recipe}.